Gwen M Udell

 Professor of Practice

-Crime analysis, intelligence analysis, criminal investigative analysis, applied criminal psychology, crime pattern analysis, serial offenders.
+Crime and intelligence analysis, analytical methods, criminal investigative analysis, applied criminal psychology, crime pattern analysis, serial offenders, restorative and parallel justice.

-Gwen M. Udell is Professor of Practice in the Criminology, Law and Society Dept. Prior to entering the academic field, she served as the Supervisor of the Crime Analysis Unit at the Prince William County Police Department in Virginia for 13+ years.
-Over the years, she has assisted with numerous high profile major cases including the DC area Snipers and was a member of the East Coast Rapist Task Force.
-Ms. Udell obtained the level of Certified Law Enforcement Analyst (CLEA) from the IACA.
+Gwen M. Udell is Professor of Practice in the Department of Criminology, Law and Society.
+She also serves as the Advisor to LAE.
+Prior to entering the academic field, she served as the supervisor of a crime analysis unit at a police department in Northern Virginia for 13+ years.
+Over the years, she has assisted with numerous high profile cases including the DC area Snipers and was a member of the East Coast Rapist Task Force.
+Ms. Udell obtained the level of Certified Law Enforcement Analyst (CLEA) from the International Association of Crime Analysts (IACA).
+She was honored as a GMU Teacher of Distinction in 2020.

 Current Research